- Drunk Driving & DUI Charges

 The second fact you should know is that just because you are charged with drunk driving, it doesn’t mean that you have to accept those consequences.
 You still have rights, and the prosecution still has to prove their case.
 You can fight those charges with the help of an experienced criminal defense lawyer.

-The drunk driving defense attorneys at Law Offices Of Segal & Segal will be on your side.
+The drunk driving defense lawyers at Law Offices Of Segal & Segal will be on your side.
 We’ll fight for your rights, regardless of your situation.
 We can represent you at all stages of your case and for the administrative matters that might stem from your drunk driving arrest, such as for driver’s license suspension.
 If you did not refuse a test, we will fight the results.
 We will seek to get your charges reduced or dismissed.
 Call us today at (256) 533-4529 or send an online message for a free consultation to discuss your drunk driving charges.

 At Law Offices Of Segal & Segal, we are experienced criminal defense lawyers who know the criminal courts.
 Sandra Segal has served as a prosecutor in the Huntsville City Attorney’s Office, and Andrew Segal has experienced as a prosecutor for the Alabama Attorney General and the Madison County District Attorney.
 We know how prosecutors work, and can put that knowledge to work for you.
 We practice with integrity, honoring our profession — a reason we get respect from judges, jurors and even prosecutors.
 That could mean a lot when we’re negotiating with prosecutors to reduce your charges.